corda/corda/docs/source/corda-network/governance-guidelines.md

 * Democracy and transparency – Key decisions and rationale are shared openly with Participants.
 * Stability (with a long-term view) with flexibility – Board directors’ terms will last three years with a staggered board, and the governance model will be flexible to adapt where required.
-* Efficiency – Staying a lean organisation, sufficient to commission and monitor an Operator to run the Network to achieve the vision of Corda.
+* Efficiency – Staying a lean organisation, sufficient to commission and monitor an Operator to run any services, physical infrastructure, or operational processes that may be needed to achieve the vision of Corda.
 Provide adequate support, through advisory committees.
 * Cost effectiveness - Funding received through participation fees pays for an Operator to run the Network securely, and the Foundation shall not be a profit-making entity.
 * Independence – Corda Network Foundation makes its own decisions (within the law), and is not following another